Believe it or not, for decades many canine experts told pet parents that dogs didn't like variety in their diets. Fortunately, we now know better!

-A key ingredient in pineapple is bromelain, an anti-inflammatory that also aids digestion and fights cancer cells.
+A key beneficial nutrient in pineapple is bromelain, an anti-inflammatory agent that also aids digestion and has even been shown to fight cancer cells.

-In other words, pineapple has a lot to offer as a snack!
+In other words, pineapple has a lot of health benefits to offer as a snack!

 The good news: your dog is an omnivore.

 You may be wondering how to incorporate more nutrients into your pup's daily serving of chow.
-The best way is through fresh, raw ingredients.
 But does that include pineapple?